Paddle Board Weight Limits Explained: What You Need to Know

 -

-Advanced paddlers: Might prefer 1L per pound for speed and agility.
+Advanced paddlers: 1L per pound (prioritizes speed and responsiveness)

 Typical Weight Capacities by Board Type